-Notice of Funding Opportunity U.S. Ambassadors Fund for Cultural Preservation 2021 Grants Program
+Notice of Funding Opportunity (NOFO) - U.S. Ambassadors Fund for Cultural Preservation 2022 Grants Program

-The U.S. Embassy to Sri Lanka and Maldives announces an open competition for organizations to submit applications for funding through the U.S. Ambassadors Fund for Cultural Preservation (AFCP) to implement an individual project to preserve cultural heritage in a specific priority country.
+The U.S. Mission to Maldives announces an open competition for organizations to submit for Round 1 (concept notes) and Round 2 (full applications) for funding through the U.S. Ambassadors Fund for Cultural Preservation (AFCP) to implement an individual project to preserve cultural heritage.
 Issuance of this funding opportunity does not constitute an award commitment on the part of the U.S. government.
 Full implementation of this program is subject to the availability of funds.
 Please follow all instructions below.

 The Department of State established the AFCP at the request of Congress in Conference Report 106-1005 accompanying H.R.
 4942 (October 26, 2000).
 The Senate report on this bill noted that the preservation of cultural heritage “offers an opportunity to show a different American face to other countries, one that is non-commercial, non-political, and non-military.”

 The AFCP Grants Program supports the preservation of archaeological sites, historic buildings and monuments, museum collections, and forms of traditional cultural expression, such as indigenous languages and crafts.
 Appropriate project activities may include:

 a) Anastylosis (reassembling a site from its original parts);